Skip to main content

-What is a Care Plan for Parkinson's?
+What is a care plan for Parkinson's?

 A care plan for someone with Parkinson’s disease is essential to ensure that they have all the care and support in place to live as well as possible with their condition.
-Care plans are devised by medical, support, or wider healthcare staff to ensure that whatever you need on a daily basis is taken into account and plans are made for the future.
-Parkinson’s UK tells us that “If a person with Parkinson’s has a care plan in place, it should include details of their wishes for end of life.”
-This is because Parkinson’s is a progressive neurological condition which means that it will get worse with time and can lead to people being more susceptible to infection as the condition worsens.
-Having a care plan in place will ensure that wishes for every aspect of your journey with Parkinson’s is planned for.
+Care plans are devised by medical, support, or wider healthcare staff to ensure that whatever you need on a daily basis is taken into account and plans are made for the future, including end of life.

 It’s important to have a care plan for Parkinson’s in place so that you and your loved ones will be able to spend time focussing on being together and sharing memories, rather than worrying about what the future will bring.
-By having a care plan in place, you can all relax and not worry about the practical aspects of your care, instead focussing on the emotional, making memories and spending time together.

-Do I Need a Care Plan?
+Do I need a care plan?

-While a Parkinson’s Care Plan isn’t essential, it makes perfect sense to have all your wishes and needs documented so that everyone who is caring for you can see exactly what it is you require and how you wish to be supported.
+While a Parkinson’s care plan isn’t essential, it makes perfect sense to have all your wishes and needs documented so that everyone who is caring for you can see exactly what it is you require and how you wish to be supported.
 While Parkinson’s symptoms tend to be thought of as just physical, such as tremors and affected posture, there are also many other symptoms that need to be taken into account.
 These can include:

 Interrupted sleep